TAMREF/PS-Workspace/README.md

 ### Projet Structure

-OJ names are uppercase.
-(CF, ATC, BOJ) contest names are lowercase (neerc19, fxcup19, ioi18) problem names are lowercase (13565, a, g) everything else are lowercase in default
+everything is lowercase in default.

  * Resources
    * logic for making new files